-North Korea launches unidentified projectile: South Korea's Joint Chiefs of Staff
+North Korea launches projectile presumed to be short-range missile, South Korea says

-Seoul, South Korea (CNN)North Korea has fired an unidentified projectile into waters off the east coast of the Korean Peninsula, according to a statement from South Korea's Joint Chiefs of Staff.
+Seoul, South Korea (CNN)North Korea has fired a projectile presumed to be a short-range missile into waters off the east coast of the Korean Peninsula, according to statements from South Korean officials.

+The presumed missile was fired around 6:40 a.m. local time Tuesday, the South Korean Joint Chiefs of Staff said in a statement, adding the South Korean military is "maintaining a readiness posture" for potential "additional launches."

+South Korean intelligence authorities and the United States are analyzing the situation, the statement said.

+"While we have assessed that this event does not pose an immediate threat to US personnel or territory, or to our allies, the missile launch highlights the destabilizing impact of (North Korea's) illicit weapons program," the US military said.

+Pyongyang is barred from testing ballistic missiles and nuclear weapons under international law.
+Previous such tests have been met with international opprobrium and sanctions from the United Nations Security Council.

-The news came just before North Korean representative Kim Song addressed the United Nations General Assembly in New York, where he lamented the divide between North and South Korea, and criticized the US presence in the region.
+The news of Tuesday's presumed test came just before North Korean representative Kim Song addressed the UN General Assembly in New York, where he lamented the divide between North and South Korea, and criticized the US presence in the region.

 "Inter-Korean relations have never come out of the shadow of US interference and obstruction," he said, citing Washington's close relationship with Seoul.

+If confirmed, the missile test would be North Korea's third this month.

+On September 11 and 12, Pyongyang said it tested long-range cruise missiles.

-Both North and South Korea tested ballistic missiles earlier this month, ratcheting up tensions exponentially in what was already one of the most volatile regions on the planet.
+Then on September 16, both North and South Korea tested ballistic missiles, ratcheting up tensions exponentially in what was already one of the most volatile regions on the planet.

-Top North Korean official Kim Yo Jong -- sister of leader Kim Jong Un -- said last week that North Korea wanted to repair inter-Korean relations and floated the possibility of reinstalling the joint liaison office, which North Korea destroyed in last June.
+Top North Korean official Kim Yo Jong -- sister of leader Kim Jong Un -- said last week that North Korea wanted to repair inter-Korean relations and floated the possibility of reinstalling the joint liaison office, which North Korea destroyed last June.

 South Korea's Unification Ministry welcomed Kim's message about the possibility of holding "constructive" discussions as "meaningful."
 The presidential Blue House did not make an official response.